emacs-eask/cli/docs/content/en/Getting Started/Quick Start.md

 You should be able to see an `Eask` file in your project folder. 🎉🎊

-## Step 5: Start the pacakge development
+## Step 5: Start the package development

 To check your package information, run: